Today’s topic – Skin Needling. What is it? How does it treat the skin? What can I expect?

 Skin needling also minimises blocked pores and blackheads as it helps to rid the build up in the pores – acting as a good exfoliation and helping to push out congestion.
 This is why you sometimes get a “purge” of congestion or breakouts after your first few sessions of skin needling.

 Skin tightening is another one high on the priority list for most people especially when we are focused on anti-ageing and preventative therapies.
-The benefits of having skin needling is that it naturally increases our cellular renewal – meaning fresher, stronger skin cells giving us an overall resurfacing effect which will help tighten, plump and rejuvenate our skin’s appearance.
+The benefits of having skin needling is that it naturally increases our cellular renewal – meaning fresher, stronger skin cells giving us an overall resurfacing effect that will help tighten, plump and rejuvenate our skin’s appearance.

 Overall that post treatment feeling is one of smoother skin texture, more even skin tone, reduction in congestion and hyperpigmentation, as well as skin that feels smooth and healthy – we can leave the house makeup free!